 From left: Hunter Kemper (Longwood, Fla.), Barb Lindquist (Jackson Hole, Wyo.), Susan Williams (Springfield, Va.), Victor Plata (Santa Cruz, Calif.), Andy Potts (Princeton, N.J.), Sheila Taormina (Livonia, Mich.)

 From left: Siri Lindley (alternate), Sheila Taormina (Livonia, Mich.), Victor Plata (alternate), Ryan Bolton (Gillette, Wyo.), Hunter Kemper (Longwood, Fla.), Jennifer Gutierrez (San Antonio, Texas), Nick Radkewich (Hudson, Ohio), Joanna Zeiger (San Diego, Calif.)

-The United States has fielded six-person teams to each of the first three Olympic Games.
-The lone medal was earned by Susan Williams when she finished third in Athens in 2004.
-Hunter Kemper is the only three-time U.S. Olympic triathlete.
-Kemper has been the top U.S. male finisher at all three Games.
+The United States fielded six-person teams to each of the first three Olympic Games, and a five-person team to the London 2012 Olympic Games.
+The lone medal for the U.S. was earned by Susan Williams when she finished third in Athens in 2004.
+Hunter Kemper is the only four-time U.S. Olympic triathlete.
+Kemper has been the top U.S. male finisher at all four Games.
 Find out more about the history of the U.S. in Olympic competition.

 The History of the Olympic Games

 The first modern Olympic Games were held in 1896 in Athens, Greece.